F5Networks/f5-aws-cloudformation-v2/examples/modules/function/README.md

 - You must have permission to create the required IAM roles.
 - When creating BIG-IQ revoke function, you must supply the ARN of the AWS Secrets Manager secret containing the password of the BIG-IQ device used to license the BIG-IPs.
 The secret must be stored as a string.
 Below is an example AWS CLI command to create this secret: ```aws secretsmanager create-secret --name mySecretName --secret-string '<BIGIQ PASSWORD>' --region us-east-1```
-- When creating BIG-IQ revoke function, if the BIG-IQ device where BIG-IPs are licenses uses a private IP address, you must provide a subnet ID and security group ID from the VPC where BIG-IQ is deployed.
+- When creating BIG-IQ revoke function, if the BIG-IQ device where BIG-IPs are licensed uses a private IP address, you must provide a subnet ID and security group ID from the VPC where BIG-IQ is deployed.
 You must also configure the VPC with an internet gateway and NAT gateway to provide internet access for AWS SDK requests.
-See the Lambda [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) for more information.
+See the [Lambda documentation](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) for more information.

 ## Important Configuration Notes